 The Trident Booksellers & Cafe (338 Newbury Street), the Brookline Booksmith (279 Harvard Street) in the Brookline section of greater Boston, and Porter Square Books (25 White Street) in Cambridge’s Porter Square maintain an intimacy of space with readings, book signings, and special events.
 An additional feature of the three bookstores is that one can treat oneself to a cup of coffee, a slice of pumpkin bread (or other assorted pastries) while waiting for the readings to begin—or after an hour or two of browsing.

-Other shops devoted to used or specialty books include the Bryn Mawr Book Store (373 Huron Avenue, Cambridge); Rodney’s Bookstore (698 Massachusetts Avenue, Central Square, Cambridge); McIntyre and Moore Booksellers (1971 Massachusetts Avenue, near Porter Square); Raven Used Books (52-B John F. Kennedy Street, Cambridge), which specializes in scholarly titles; and Lame Duck Books (12 Arrow Street, Cambridge), which has an emphasis on rare literature.
+Other shops devoted to used or specialty books include the Bryn Mawr Book Store (373 Huron Avenue, Cambridge); Rodney’s Bookstore (698 Massachusetts Avenue, Central Square, Cambridge); and Raven Used Books (23 Church Street, Harvard Square, Cambridge), which specializes in scholarly titles.
 These stores do a good part of their business through mail order and the visitor, once in a while, is able to land a real bargain.

 Reading Series, Venues, and Events